 • Damp – This appears when condensation is left untouched and the moisture cannot escape.
-It is common in rooms with low air flow and higher moisture levels, such as bathrooms, but can also be caused by external factors like blocked gutters and broken roof tiles.
+It’s common in rooms with lots of moisture, like bathrooms, but can be caused by structural faults in your home if not treated quickly.

 • Mould – A fungus that shows up on surfaces as black dots and thrives in moist, damp places with poor air flow.
 It can become a health risk if it isn’t managed.